nx10/httpgd/README.md

 | `/rs`      | `POST` | Trigger graphics device resize.
 Params are width `w` and height `h` in pixels. |

-## Limitations (Need help!)
+## Limitations

-I can't get refreshes from the server thread to the R session working.
-For this reason the user hat to manually call a function after resize while updates from R to the servers are no problem.
-It has to be possible to asynchronously trigger an event in R somehow.

-The code is very experimental, I am not a very experienced C++ programmer and am not too familiar with the R/C++ API.
+The code is very experimental.
 Any advice and suggestions are welcome!

+## ToDo

+* Implement the rest of the `svglite` functionality (raster graphics, clipping)
+* Use websockets for updates
+* Clean up code